 However, the 1973 oil crisis prompted a decision by the Seminole Board to build its own coal-fired power plant – the Seminole Generating Station in Palatka, FL.
 The Seminole Generating Station came online in 1984.

 Today, Seminole is one of the largest G&Ts in the country.
-Its mission is to provide reliable, competitively priced, wholesale electric power to its nine Member distribution electric cooperatives.
+Its purpose is to provide essential wholesale services to its nine Member distribution electric cooperatives.

 Seminole’s primary resources include the Seminole Generating Station (SGS) in northeast Florida and the Richard J. Midulla Generating Station (MGS) in south central Florida.
 Seminole serves approximately 1.9 million people and businesses in parts of 42 Florida counties.
 Seminole also owns and maintains more than 350 miles of transmission line.